Automated Adaptation Strategies for Stream Learning: Experimental results

-To analyse the usefulness of proposed generic adaptation strategies, we compare the normalised MAE\footnote{For real datasets in this work we use prequential evaluation \citep{Dawid1984}, i.e. we apply the model on the incoming batch of data, calculate the error/accuracy, \textit{then} use this batch to adapt the model and proceed with the next batch.} values between them and the most accurate single AM deployment strategy with and without retrospective correction across the datasets (denoted as \textit{BestAM} and \textit{BestAM+RC}).
-Note that these most accurate strategies vary from dataset to dataset and are usually not known in advance.
-The results of these comparison are given in Figure \ref{fig:sableresults}.
-These results suggest that most of the times \textit{XVSelect} and \textit{XVSelectRC} perform better or comparable to \textit{BestAM} and \textit{BestAM+RC}.
-The exceptions are Drier dataset with batch size of 100 and Sulfur dataset with batch sizes of 50 and 100.
+The results of the experiments using SABLE for batch sizes $n=50, 100, 200$ are given in Table \ref{tab:sableresults}.
+These results suggest that most of the times \textsc{XVSelect} and \textsc{XVSelect+RC} perform better or comparable to \textsc{BestAM} and \textsc{BestAM+RC}.
+Overall \textsc{XVSelect} or \textsc{XVSelect+RC} had the lowest MAE with significant difference in 7 experiments out of 15. \textsc{XVSelect} or \textsc{XVSelect+RC} showed comparable (not worse with significant difference) performance to \textsc{BestAM} in 11 experiments.
+The cases where \textsc{XVSelect} and \textsc{XVSelect+RC} perform noticeably worse are Drier dataset with batch size of 100 and Sulfur dataset with all batch sizes.
 We relate this to the stability of these datasets.
-Indeed, the \textit{BestAM} in all these cases is the slow adapting \textit{Sequence1}, without any forgetting of the old information.
+Indeed, the \textsc{BestAM} in all these cases is the slow adapting sequence of SAM1, without any forgetting of the old information.
 Difference in batch sizes is important for some datasets.
-This can be related to the frequency of changes and whether they happen inside a batch, which can have a negative impact on \textit{XVSelect} and \textit{XVSelectRC}.
-Retrospective correction (\textit{XVSelectRC}) can drastically improve the performance of \textit{XVSelect} for some cases.
+This can be related to the frequency of changes and whether they happen within a batch, which can have a negative impact on \textsc{XVSelect} and \textsc{XVSelect+RC}.
+Retrospective correction (RC) has improved the performance of \textsc{XVSelect} for some cases.
+For the deployment of single AM, as seen in \textsc{BestAM} and \textsc{BestAM+RC} results, RC is more useful for the larger batch sizes, presumably because more training data prevents overfitting.